hspec/hspec/doc/writing-specs.markdown

 main :: IO ()
 main = hspec $ do
   describe "parse" $ do
-    context "when provide with invalid input" $ do it "returns a parse error" $ do parse "some invalid input" `shouldBe` Left "parse error"
+    context "when provided with invalid input" $ do it "returns a parse error" $ do parse "some invalid input" `shouldBe` Left "parse error"
 ```